trajceskijovan/Economist-chart-replication/README.md

 Task:
 1. Select a chart from "The Economist" to be reporoduced from scratch
-2. Try to find similar data to build the reporoduction chart on
+2. Try to find similar data to build the reporoduction chart from
 3. Write the R code and reproduce the chart

 # Code: